kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

 This will recursively scan for configuration files firstly in `conf/base/` and then in `conf/local/` directory according to the following rules:

-* ANY of the following is true:
+* *Either* of the following is true:
-  * filename starts with `catalog` OR
+  * filename starts with `catalog`
   * file is located in a sub-directory whose name is prefixed with `catalog`
-* AND file extension is one of the following: `yaml`, `yml`, `json`, `ini`, `pickle`, `xml` or `properties`
+* *And* file extension is one of the following: `yaml`, `yml`, `json`, `ini`, `pickle`, `xml` or `properties`

 Configuration information from files stored in `base` or `local` that match these rules is merged at runtime and returned in the form of a config dictionary:

-* If any 2 configuration files located inside the same environment path (`conf/base/` or `conf/local/` in this example) contain the same top-level key, `load_config` will raise a `ValueError` indicating that the duplicates are not allowed.
+* If any two configuration files located inside the same environment path (`conf/base/` or `conf/local/` in this example) contain the same top-level key, `load_config` will raise a `ValueError` indicating that the duplicates are not allowed.

-> *Note:* Any top-level keys that start with `_` character are considered hidden (or reserved) and therefore are ignored right after the config load.
-Those keys will neither trigger a key duplication error mentioned above, nor will they appear in the resulting configuration dictionary.
-However, you may still use such keys for various purposes.
-For example, as [YAML anchors and aliases](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/).

-* If 2 configuration files have duplicate top-level keys, but are placed into different environment paths (one in `conf/base/`, another in `conf/local/`, for example) then the last loaded path (`conf/local/` in this case) takes precedence and overrides that key value. `ConfigLoader.get(<pattern>, ...)` will not raise any errors, however a `DEBUG` level log message will be emitted with the information on the over-ridden keys.
+* If two configuration files have duplicate top-level keys but are in different environment paths (one in `conf/base/`, another in `conf/local/`, for example) then the last loaded path (`conf/local/` in this case) takes precedence and overrides that key value. `ConfigLoader.get` will not raise any errors, however a `DEBUG` level log message will be emitted with information on the overridden keys.

-* If the same environment path is passed multiple times, a `UserWarning` will be emitted to draw attention to the duplicate loading attempt, and any subsequent loading after the first one will be skipped.
+> *Note:* Any top-level keys that start with `_` are considered hidden (or reserved) and are ignored after the config is loaded.
+Those keys will neither trigger a key duplication error nor appear in the resulting configuration dictionary.
+However, you may still use such keys, for example, as [YAML anchors and aliases](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/).

 ## Additional configuration environments

-In addition to the 2 built-in configuration environments, it is possible to create your own.
-Your project loads `conf/base/` as the bottom-level configuration environment but allows you to overwrite it with any other environments that you create.
-You are be able to create environments like `conf/server/`, `conf/test/`, etc. Any additional configuration environments can be created inside `conf` folder and loaded by running the following command:
+In addition to the two built-in local and base configuration environments, it is possible to create your own.
+Your project loads `conf/base/` as the bottom-level configuration environment but allows you to overwrite it with any other environments that you create such as `conf/server/` or `conf/test/`.
+Additional configuration environments are used by running the following command:

 ```bash
 kedro run --env=test
 ```

-If no `env` option is specified, this will default to using `local` environment to overwrite `conf/base`.
+If no `env` option is specified, this will default to using the `local` environment to overwrite `conf/base`.

-> *Note*: If, for some reason, your project does not have any other environments apart from `base`, i.e. no `local` environment to default to, you will need to customise `KedroContext` to take `env="base"` in the constructor and then specify your custom `KedroContext` subclass in `src/<python-package>/settings.py` under `CONTEXT_CLASS` key.
+> *Note:* If, for some reason, your project does not have any other environments apart from `base`, i.e. no `local` environment to default to, you will need to customise `KedroContext` to take `env="base"` in the constructor and then specify your custom `KedroContext` subclass in `src/<python-package>/settings.py` under the `CONTEXT_CLASS` key.

-If you set the `KEDRO_ENV` environment variable to the name of your environment, Kedro will load that environment for your `kedro run`, `kedro ipython`, `kedro jupyter notebook` and `kedro jupyter lab` sessions.
+If you set the `KEDRO_ENV` environment variable to the name of your environment, Kedro will load that environment for your `kedro run`, `kedro ipython`, `kedro jupyter notebook` and `kedro jupyter lab` sessions:

 ```bash
 export KEDRO_ENV=test
 ```

-> *Note*: If you specify both the `KEDRO_ENV` environment variable and provide the `--env` argument to a CLI command, the CLI argument takes precedence.
+> *Note:* If you specify both the `KEDRO_ENV` environment variable and provide the `--env` argument to a CLI command, the CLI argument takes precedence.

-## Templating configuration
+## Template configuration

-Kedro also provides an extension [TemplatedConfigLoader](/kedro.config.TemplatedConfigLoader) class that allows to template values in your configuration files. `TemplatedConfigLoader` is available in `kedro.config`, to apply templating to your project, you will need to update the `register_config_loader` hook implementation in your `src/<project-name>/hooks.py`:
+Kedro also provides an extension [TemplatedConfigLoader](/kedro.config.TemplatedConfigLoader) class that allows you to template values in configuration files.
+To apply templating in your project, you will need to update the `register_config_loader` hook implementation in your `src/<project-name>/hooks.py`:

 ```python
 from kedro.config import TemplatedConfigLoader  # new import